pedromg/mailsender/README.md

 -	__log__: (bool) log ?
 -	__log_file__: (string) # file to append the log.

+### Tests

+For testing purposes, one can define a fake smtp.SendMail function.

 ### Cross Compile

 If you are building on OSX for Linux usage, make sure your Go e prepared to generate binaries for other architectures.
 To enable it for Linux: